Apply: Mandela Washington Fellowship 2019 for Young African Leaders (Fully-funded to the United States)

 - An energetic, positive attitude.

-- Demonstrated knowledge, interest and professional experience in the sector/track selected.
+- Demonstrated knowledge of, interest in, and professional experience in the preferred sector/track.

 - A commitment to return to Africa and apply leadership skills and training to benefit the applicant’s country and/or community after they return home.

 The Mandela Washington Fellowship is conducted as a merit-based open competition.
 After the deadline, all eligible applications will be reviewed by a selection panel.
 Chosen semifinalists will be interviewed by the U.S. embassies or consulates in their home countries.
 If selected for an interview, applicants must provide a copy of their passport (if available) or other government-issued photo identification to verify eligibility.

 - December 2018 – February 2019 | Semifinalists interviewed by local U.S. embassies and consulates